NosSLV/prueba_gpy/README.md

 # prueba_gpy
-Test del 3er curso de Autmation With Python - Sección Git
+3rd Course (Git) test - Automation With Python

 I am editing the README file.
 Adding some more details about the project description.